Keith J. Krach: Board memberships and other roles

 Krach is the founder of the Global Mentor Network.
-The organization connects young people with industry leaders through a video-based platform piloted in 2018 with retired four-star General Stanley McChrystal, former NASA Administrator Dan Goldin, City Year Founder Michael Brown, and former Deutsche Bank COO Kim Hammonds.

 Awards and recognition

 In 1998, Krach was named a top 10 entrepreneur of the year by Red Herring Magazine.
 In 2000, he received the Technology Pioneer award at the World Economic Forum, in Davos, Switzerland.
 That same year, he was recognized as one of the top 10 tech execs by Forbes.
 In 2000 and again in 2015, Krach was named National Entrepreneur of the Year by Ernst & Young.
 Krach earned the Distinguished Engineer Alumni award from Purdue University in 2006, and in 2012 received the Alumni Achievement award from the National College Senior Honor Society.
 In 2014, Business Insider recognized him as one of the 50 most powerful people in enterprise tech, and the following year, the San Francisco Business Times recognized him as the most admired CEO.
 Krach was also awarded a Dell Founder 50 award in 2015.
 In 2018, Krach received the Life & News 2018 Transformational Leader of the Year award and in 2019 Harvard Business School's 2019 Business Leader of the Year award.

 He also received an honorary doctorate from Ohio Northern University in 2015 in Business Administration.